 Shell Energy login: online account & app

 Managing your energy tariff and account with Shell Energy is made easy through the supplier’s online account system and handy mobile app.
-On these you can submit meter readings, view your monthly energy bills and top up the credit in your account.
+On these, you can submit meter readings, view your monthly energy bills and top up the credit in your account.
 Your customer online account is also where you can register for Shell Go+ rewards, book a smart meter installation and register your interest in Shell’s various smart energy products.

 For more information on the online portal, how to log in and set up a Shell Energy online account, visit our Shell Energy login page.

-Customer reviews and Selectra’s verdict
+Customer reviews and summary

 In our dedicated Shell Energy reviews page, you can find a more detailed analysis of customer reviews.
-Here we take a more in depth look at specific areas of the supplier’s customer service, such as call wait times, billing and complaints handling.
+Here we take a more in-depth look at specific areas of the supplier’s customer service, such as call wait times, billing and complaints handling.

 As a big supplier in the UK, Shell Energy performs pretty well across the board.
-It’s prices are reasonable, especially compared to the Big Six who are its biggest competitors, and it offers customers a good choice of tariffs.
+Its prices are reasonable, especially compared to the Big Six who are its biggest competitors, and it offers customers a good choice of tariffs.

-A 100% renewable fuel mix obviously gives the supplier bonus points, as does its wide range of smart home technology that help customers be more energy efficient, save money and encourage greater green energy use.
+A 100% renewable fuel mix obviously gives the supplier bonus points, as does its wide range of smart home technology that help customers be more energy-efficient, save money and encourage greater green energy use.
 The customer rewards are also a nice little bonus.